romanbican/roles/README.md

 ### Middleware

-This package comes with `VerifyRole` and `VerifyPermission` middleware.
+This package comes with `VerifyRole`, `VerifyPermission` and `VerifyLevel` middleware.
 You must add them inside your `app/Http/Kernel.php` file.

 ```php
 /**